marcoklein/impftermin/README.md

 The application will use any `config.json` it finds in the current or parent folder.
 To change your configuration with the interactive CLI delete the `config.json`.

-If you have questions, something doesn't work, or you want a new feature then please create a new [issue](https://github.com/marcoklein/impftermin/issues).
+If you have questions, something doesn't work or you want a new feature then please create a new [issue](https://github.com/marcoklein/impftermin/issues/new/choose).

-## Getting started - for development
+## Getting started with development

 You need to install NodeJS in order to run this program: https://nodejs.org